-A special student is one who is not enrolled in a degree program, Students in this classification desire to take one or more courses in order to gain employment skills, professional growth, or personal enrichment.
+A special student is one who is not enrolled in a degree program.
+Students in this classification desire to take one or more courses in order to gain employment skills, professional growth, or personal enrichment.
 In order to apply, special students should:

 - 1. Submit a completed application for admission. - 2.
-Students under 21 years of age must be high school graduates or have the GED equivalent.
+Submit a \$5 nonrefundable application fee with the application. - 3.
+Students under 21 years of age must he high school graduates or have the GED equivalent.
 Documents showing graduation or GED must be submitted to the Admissions Office.
 One exception to this requirement is that students 18 years of age or older who have not earned a high school diploma, are not enrolled in high school, and are seeking admission only to pursue study in GED preparatory courses will not be high school graduates.

 There is no limit on the number of hours a special student can pursue.
-Although special students are not required to complete normal assessment procedures, they should realize that the content of college-level courses assumes mastery of fundamental knowledge, skills, and aptitudes required for the course.
-Special students may not enroll in a college-level English or mathematics course, or in a course that has an English, mathematics or other prerequisite, until they have provided evidence of adequate preparation for these courses.
-This evidence may consist of college transcripts or placement assessment.
+Although special students are not required to complete normal assessment procedures, they should realize that the content of college-level courses assumes mastery- of fundamental knowledge, skills, and aptitudes required for the course.
+Special students may not enroll in a college-level English or mathematics course, or in a course that has an English or mathematics prerequisite, until they have provided evidence of adequate preparation for these courses.
+This evidence may consist of college transcripts or AAPP assessment.